andrearcaina/vivid/server/README.md

 For data storage, Vivid uses a PostgreSQL database structure hosted and managed through Supabase.
 This choice allows for efficient data management and scalability.

 The application follows a RESTful API architecture, which means that it uses HTTP methods such as POST, GET, PUT, and DELETE to perform CRUD operations.
 These operations enable the creation, retrieval, updating, and deletion of data, providing a robust foundation for managing information within the system.
+These CRUD operations are used extensively within our application, as it is the basic structure of a server-client relationship.

 To enhance user interaction and provide real-time communication capabilities, Vivid incorporates Django Channels.
 These channels facilitate the implementation of WebSockets, establishing persistent connections between the client and server.
 Unlike traditional HTTP requests that are stateless and require continuous polling for updates, WebSockets allow for seamless bidirectional communication.
 This technology is particularly useful for features like real-time chat, where immediate and continuous interaction is essential for a smooth user experience.